 Seal gas filters

-A “smart ring” sequencing system is used to prevent mal-operation of filter valves.
+A “smart ring” sequencing system is used to prevent the maloperation of filter valves.

 Types of Dry Gas Seals

-Dry Gas Seals are mainly configured four types.
+Dry Gas Seals have mainly configured in four types.

 (a) DGS Single seal: These seals shall be used where product leakages to the atmosphere are recognized as safe Example: Nitrogen or CO2 compressors.